KAN-Team/Careium-AI/README.md

     <td align="center"><a href="https://github.com/nada263"><img src="https://user-images.githubusercontent.com/48348589/187675250-ff957956-6bda-42e8-85f9-89bf7c7f8d6a.jpg" width="100px;" alt="Nada Mohamed's Image"/><br/><sub><b>Nada M. Abdelhamed</b></sub></a><br/> <a href="" title="Design">🎨 <a href="" title="Documentation">📖 </td>
   </tr>
 </table>

+#### A word from our leaders
+> Our hope is that the release of this project will inspire further innovation in the automatic nutritional understanding space and provide a benchmark for the evaluation of future techniques.
+Download it and enjoy with our release ☺️.

 ![-----------------------------------------------------](https://raw.githubusercontent.com/andreasbm/readme/master/assets/lines/rainbow.png)